hvardhank7/SQL_Data_Analysis_project/README.md

 Problem Statement:

-In this SQL Project for Data Analysis, We will learn to efficiently leverage various analytical features and functions accessible through SQL and understand the problem.
-Then tables are created in the database followed by data insertion into tables and exploration, i.e., noticing relationships between tables, walking through the columns, and seeing comments.Creation of a database using DDL commands and writes DQL queries to retrieve information from the database.
+In this SQL Project for Data Analysis, We will learn to efficiently leverage various analytical features and functions accessible through SQL and understand the problem. .Creation of a database using DDL commands and writes DQL queries to retrieve information from the database.
 Performing DML commands like Insertion, Deletion, and Updating records based on conditions.

 Perform the below analysis: